 to keep things “as is” in order to achieve balance, yet others disagree on this idea and will consider him

-as a god who's motives are peace above all else, regardless of the means to achieve it.
+as a god whose motives are peace above all else, regardless of the means to achieve it.
 These differences

-in beliefs have causes many schisms within the cults that worship Shandren.
+in beliefs have caused many schisms within the cults that worship Shandren.
 He is the patron deity of

 tattooed head and always-closed eyes.
 Shandren's symbol is a silver balance scale.

 The Elementals are the second set of Gods created by the Primortials.
 These Gods control the forces of the land and sea.